howellcc/MakeUCPresentation22/README.md

 ```

 ## Running Each Step
-Each "step" is meant to be opened as its own workspace in VSCode.
 Once in the respective workspace type the following into the terminal.
 ```
-npm run whatsoverhead
+npm run makeuc
 ```

+## Special Thanks To
+- The OpenSky Network, https://opensky-network.org for their excellent and free api.
+- [Raed](https://github.com/raed667) for his [OpenSky-API](https://www.npmjs.com/package/opensky-api) NPM package.
+It saved me a tremendous amount of time while putting together these resources.